Ayush-Singh677/Smart-Querying-for-PDFs/README.md

 ## Setup

-Ensure you have latest version of python installed.
+Ensure you have latest version of python installed (python=3.9.19).

 1. Install all the required libraries.
 ```